mercari/dietcube/README.md

 [ARCHIVED] Dietcube
 ----------
 # Archived

-This repository won't be maintenanced.
-This Repository is only left for Packagist and references from existing projects.
-Please use the modern library instead by.
+This repository is no longer maintained and now is read-only.
+Please consider migrating to other modern frameworks.

-Thank you for everything.
+Thank you all for your contributions.

 =========